Israeli forces kill 4 Palestinians in West Bank clashes | Law-Order

 Israeli forces kill 4 Palestinians in West Bank clashes

-Israeli forces killed four Palestinians, including at least two militants, in the occupied West Bank on Thursday, medical officials said, as a months-long wave of violence continued.
-The Israeli military said its soldiers had operated around the city of Jenin, which has been at the epicentre of many of the recent clashes, looking to arrest two Palestinian men suspected of involvement in "terrorist activity".
+Israeli forces killed four Palestinians, including two militants and a teenager, in the occupied West Bank on Thursday, medical officials said, as a months-long wave of violence continued.
+The Israeli military said its soldiers had operated around the city of Jenin, which has been at the epicentre of many of the recent clashes, looking to arrest suspected militants.

 Ghassan al-Saadi, who said he witnessed the Jenin incident, told Reuters he saw Israeli snipers shoot at cars ahead of him.
 He said troops also fired at ambulances when they arrived at the scene to remove two men who lay prone on the ground.
 The Israeli military said it was not aware of such reports.